-- Debt Ratio Waiver Request and Agency Approval: - Debt ratio waivers must be requested and documented by the approved lender.
-The lender requests Agency concurrence with the debt ratio waiver by submitting an underwriting analysis that cites one or more of the above acceptable compensating factors.
+- For existing dwellings, the dwelling meets or exceeds the current IECC.
+Existing dwellings that have been retrofitted to meet the current IECC standards are eligible.
+The lender is responsible for verifying the home meets the current IECC standards, with evidence maintained in the lender's permanent loan file. - Debt Ratio Waiver Request and Agency Approval: - O Debt ratio waivers must be requested and documented by the approved lender.
+The lender requests Agency concurrence with the debt ratio waiver by submitting an signed underwriting analysis that cites one or more of the above acceptable compensating factors.
 Lenders may utilize Fannie Mae 1008 / Freddie Mac 1077, Uniform Underwriting and Transmittal Summary, or similar form.
-Evidence of the compensating factor, such as a VOR, VOD, and/or VOE, must be submitted to the Agency for approval. - The issuance of the Conditional Commitment for a Loan Note Guarantee represents Agency approval of the ratio waiver.

-B. Refinance Transactions: Debt ratio waivers
+Evidence of the compensating factor, such as a VOR, VOD, and/or VOE, must be submitted to the Agency for approval. - The issuance of the Conditional Commitment for a Loan Note Guarantee represents Agency approval of the ratio waiver. - B. Refinance Transactions: Debt ratio waivers - 1.
+GUS Accept loans: - GUS files that receive an Accept or Accept Full Documentation underwriting recommendation do not require debt ratio waivers. - 2.
+GUS Refer, Refer with Caution, and manually underwritten loans without GUS assistance: - GUS files that receive a GUS recommendation of Refer, Refer with Caution, or are not supported by GUS require debt ratio waivers, and supporting documentation must be submitted to the Agency.

-- 1. GUS Accept loans: - GUS files that receive an Accept or Accept Full Documentation underwriting recommendation do not require debt ratio waivers. - 2.
-GUS Refer, Refer with Caution, and manually underwritten loans without GUS assistance: - GUS files that receive a GUS recommendation of Refer, Refer with Caution, or are not supported by GUS require debt ratio waivers, and supporting documentation must be submitted to the Agency. - Streamlined-assist refinance loans do not require debt ratio calculations, and therefore no debt ratio waiver. - Debt ratios for refinance loans are not limited to the maximum purchase debt ratio thresholds. - The following are examples of acceptable compensating factors for debt ratio waiver requests: - \circ Validated credit score of 680 or higher for all applicants. - The proposed PITI does not exceed the borrower's current verified mortgage payment by more than \$100 or 5 percent, whichever is less, for the 12-month period preceding loan application.
+- Streamlined-assist refinance loans do not require debt ratio calculations, and therefore no debt ratio waiver. - Debt ratios for refinance loans are not limited to the maximum purchase debt ratio thresholds. - The following are examples of acceptable compensating factors for debt ratio waiver requests: - o Validated c Credit score of 680 or higher for all applicants. - The proposed PITI does not exceed the borrower's current verified mortgage payment by more than \$100 or 5 percent, whichever is less, for the 12-month period preceding loan application.